sagemath/trac_to_gh/Issue 2414.md

 # Issue 2414: there should be a conversion from X.fraction_field() to X (esp. for multivariate polynomials)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2414

 Original creator: cwitty